stephenLee/stephenlee.github.com/notes/quotes/index.markdown

 * Only ugly languages become popular.
 Python is the one exception.
 > - *-- Don Knuth*

 # Mathematics #

 * Probability theory is nothing but common sense reduced to calculation.
 > - *Pierre-Simon Laplace*

-* Math is hard work and it occupies your work -and it doesn't hurt to learn all you can of it, no matter what rank you are; everything of any importance is founded on mathematics.
+* Math is hard work and it occupies your mind -and it doesn't hurt to learn all you can of it, no matter what rank you are; everything of any importance is founded on mathematics.
 > - *Johnnie Rico*